Call us to schedule a time to talk with the attorneys in the office or over the phone.

-Thereafter, the officer must deliver, as soon as possible, the blood sample to the Evidence Control Section for refrigerated storage.
-The case and all evidence will be referred to the Criminal Investigations Division (CID) and a detective will be assigned to the case.
+After that, the officer must deliver, as soon as possible, the blood sample to the Evidence Control Section for refrigerated storage.
+The case and all evidence will be referred to the Criminal Investigations Division (CID), and a detective will be assigned to the case.
 The detective will be responsible for forwarding the blood sample to FDLE for analysis and for receiving the results once the analysis is completed.

 If the charges are direct filed, then the DUI citation will be served on the driver and a court date will be set.